kni-neu/website-6120/_project/2_presentation_writeup.md

 <br>

+This project

+## Project Objectives

+Build a complete Retrieval Augmented Generation RAG system with your very own LLM.
 Create a finished, deployable solution with a front end that leverages a model project with user interface, served on GCP.
 The following are some ideas of example projects:

-* **Summarization** - Summarize documents or set of documents in a corpus
-* **Anomaly Detection** - Enter in a new document.
-What is the probability that his document belong?
-* **Domain-Specific Chatbot** - Use information retrieval approaches and LLM RAG to provide responses in real-time
-* **Topic Modeling** - In set of documents (maybe of multiple languages), enable exploration via topic.
-* **Sentiment Analysis** - Enter in a new tweet or movie review.
-Is it positive or negative?
-How confident?
+## Create PLA Agent

+Build a complete PLA Agent that will be able to take actions based on your interactions with it.
+Use templated interactions / engagements actions based on interactions with an LLM.

 Feel free to pick any topic that you have data for.
 You can form groups of up to four; in your writeup, have a contributions sections denoting what each member worked on.
 There are two components to your project: your writeup and your code.